lack/cnf-features-deploy/feature-configs/cn-ran-overlays/README.md

 oc label --overwrite node/{your node name} node-role.kubernetes.io/worker-cu-up=""
 ```

+## 3. Choose the operators image stream

+By default the operators will be installed from the upstream branch.
+This can be changed in [`ran-profile/cluster-config/kustomization.yaml`](ran-profile/cluster-config/kustomization.yaml)

 ## 2. Update the manifests for your specific hardware
 Performance profiles, SR-IOV network policies and PTP profile must take the specific hardware details into account.